sloomba/sloomba.github.io/README.md

 ### Morality of Unsettling Interventions
 <img vspace="10" hspace="10" align="left" width="150" height="100" src="/images/thumb_unsettlement.jpg">
 Unsettlement of our personal fundamental beliefs is a common occurrence in human interactions that allows people to update their beliefs about the world.
 This interventionary process can eventually define collective choice of a people.
 But it also places an interesting moral dilemma on the participants of the intervention: "is it *right* to unsettle someone else's core beliefs?" and "should I *let* myself get unsettled?"
-We present an abstraction of the cognitive machinery of the agents involved in this moral problem, and offer a way to resolve this dilemma for both the unsettler and the one unsettled.
+We present an abstraction of the cognitive machinery of the agents involved in this moral problem, the way they represent knowledge and beliefs, and offer a way to resolve this dilemma for both the unsettler and the one unsettled.

 pdf | slides